ligato/docs/docs/user-guide/concepts.md

     Terms such as KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
 Unless otherwise noted, we will use the term `KV data store` in this documentation.
 The term `KVDB` will appear in the code examples and this will remain as is.

     `Connector` is a plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.

-### Why a KV Data Store?

 The vpp-agent uses an external KV data store for several reasons:

  - persist the desired state of the VPP/Linux configuration
  - To store and export certain VPP statistics
  - exploit the `"watch"` paradigm for stateless configuration management.
 This same approach is employed in other configuration systems such as [confd](https://confd.io)

+### Key Prefix

 Each vpp-agent is defined with a construct known as the `microservice label`.
 Kubernetes uses [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) attached to objects (e.g. pods) to group resources with common attributes (e.g. "these pods with this label are part of this service").

 Similarly, Ligato uses the [microservice label][microservice-label] to group vpp-agents with common attributes.
-In this case, the attribute is a prefix associated with configuration items stored in the KV data store.
-The vpp-agents with the same microservice label will watch or listen to configuration item changes with this common prefix.
-The prefix is also referred to as a `watch key`.
+In this case, the attribute is a common prefix associated with configuration items stored in the KV data store. vpp-agents configured with the same microservice label will watch or listen to configuration item changes with this common prefix.
+This prefix is referred to as a `key prefix`.

-The structure of the prefix is formed by taking `/vnf-agent/` and combining it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
-This might look familiar because it is part of the [key](../user-guide/reference.md) associated with a VPP configuration item maintained inside a KV data store.
+The structure of the key prefix is formed by taking `/vnf-agent/` and combining it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
+This might look familiar because it is part of the [key](../user-guide/reference.md) associated with a VPP configuration item key maintained inside a KV data store.

 Here again is the key for a VPP interface:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```
-Next, the vpp-agent watches for any config changes in the KV data store with a matching prefix.
-In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will watch for config changes with the matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`.
+Next, the vpp-agent watches for any config changes in the KV data store with a matching key prefix.
+In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will watch for config changes with the matching key prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a key prefix of `/vnf-agent/vpp2/`.

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

-The vpp-agent validates the prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.
-Additionally, if the prefix for the rest of the key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing such as programming the VPP data plane.
+The vpp-agent validates the key prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.

+Additionally, if the prefix for the rest of the key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing.
+Programming the VPP data plane is an example of the processing that can take place.

+The complete `key` is formed by joining the `key prefix` to the `model spec`.
+The list of VPP and Linux key are found in the [reference section](reference.md).

 Flexibility is extended using this architecture.